Skip to content

 2020-09-17-Featured-Pro---LIT.png

-When Louisiana Advocates Magazine published an article “DIY Courtroom Tech for the Trial Lawyer” by trial lawyer, David Pitre, we saw it and had to talk to David.
+That's why it was no surprise to see Louisiana Advocates Magazine publish his article "DIY Courtroom Tech for the Trial Lawyer".
+We saw it and had to talk to David.
 We asked him about how he uses TrialPad and got a few additional tips and tricks for our readers like you.
 Here are three standouts from David’s article, and our conversation:

 1) DIY